Almonds and Olivez

 Nonetheless, research has shown that the benefits of consuming cabbage far outweigh its potential side effects.
 Considering its side effects, seeking medical guidance if you are on certain medications is always the best bet.

-How to add Cabbage to your Diet
+How to Add Cabbage to your Diet

 Cabbage is a very versatile vegetable and as such, can be eaten with almost any dish.
 Firstly, it can be eaten raw, which is one of the most recommended ways to consume it, as here, all the nutrients remain intact.
 A famous raw method is that of coleslaw.
 It can also be lightly cooked or steamed, used to make sauerkraut, which is a fermented version of the vegetable, which is often used as a probiotic source, especially for vegetarians.